ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 ----------------------------

 Handling hardware resources is a big deal, especially when running with self-hosted agents.
-Also, if you are using public GitHub hardware for running your workflows, you should try to care about the environment and sustainability.
-Disabling concurrent CI workflows is a good way to do so.
+If you are using public GitHub hardware for running your workflows, disabling concurrent CI workflows is a way to show that you care about the environment and sustainability.

 For example, imagine the following situation: